Residence Life FAQ

 What are the move-in dates?

-The Fall semester move-in dates are the Monday through Saturday before the first day of classes.
-For Spring, the move-in dates are the Thursday and Friday before the first day of classes.
-And for Summer, the move-in date is the Friday before the first day of classes.
-Check-in takes place in the afternoon 1:00-4:00 p.m.
-We will send out an email to your memphis.edu account with move-in updates and information before move-in week.
+The Fall 2019 semester move-in dates are August 19-24, the week before the first day of classes.
+Our 2019 Warm Welcome move-in event is August 19 & 20 9 a.m. - 2 p.m.
+Summer move-in is the Friday before the first day of classes of each session.
+We will send an email to your memphis.edu account with updates and information before move-in week.

 I'm an incoming freshman.
 Where can I stay?

 Welcome to the UofM!
 We want to make sure you have the best experience possible during your stay with us.
-Beginning Fall 2018, the LLC will be an all-freshmen hall.
+The LLC is an all-freshmen hall.
 Freshmen can also stay in Rawls, Smith, South and Centennial Place traditional doubles.

 When can I apply for next semester/year housing?